crystallabs/virtualtime/README.md

 Please note that these are individual VirtualDate rules.
-Complete Items (described below) can have multiple VirtualDates set as their due, omit, and check dates.
-Lists of VDs are OR-ed together, i.e. in the case of multiple VDs set as item's due dates it is enough that one of them matches.
+Complete Items (described below) can have multiple VirtualDates set as their due, omit, and check dates, so arbitrary rules can be expressed.
+(In the case of multiple VDs for a field, the matches are logically OR-ed, i.e. one match is enough for the field to match.)

 ## VirtualDate from String